NullNoname/chromarks/README.md

 On November 14, 2015, the Contact page on chromarks.com (chromarks.com/contact) has been removed, but my topic on its forum (chromarks.com/forum/technical-support/31-psa-chromarks-2-6-0-in-chrome-store-is-malicious) was left unaffected (it had around 100 views the last time I checked).

-On November 19, 2015, the entire chromarks.com was replaced with a message "This site has been moved to chromarks.net" and its forum is also gone, so I guess this is the end.

 On November 19, 2015, Chromarks 2.6.1 was released which restored Save button, but otherwise no changes and still dangerous.
+On the same day, the entire chromarks.com was replaced with a message "This site has been moved to chromarks.net" and its forum is also gone, so I guess this is the end.

+Starting from 2016, users in Chrome Store reports redirection to lnkr.us or free-merchants.com.
+More malicious codes might be added in future.
+If you are using Chromarks, please stop using it.
+If your friends are using it, please tell them to stop using it.